-Credit Designation: Vindico Medical Education designates this live activity for 14.25 AMA PRA Category 1 Credit(s)™.
+CREDIT DESIGNATION: Vindico Medical Education designates this live activity for a maximum of 14.5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Accreditation: Vindico Medical Education, LLC is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+ACCREDITATION: Vindico Medical Education is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.

 Faculty/Planner Disclosure Policy: In accordance with the Accreditation Council for Continuing Medical Education's Standards for Commercial Support, all planners, teachers and authors involved in the development of CME content are required to disclose to the accredited provider their relevant financial relationships.
 Relevant financial relationships will be disclosed to the activity audience.